Raph-09/News-Authenticity-Classification-Using-The-Source/README.md

 6.3 Passive Aggressive Classifier

-MODEL PERFORMACE
+## MODEL PERFORMACE

-Baseline model performance
+## Baseline model performance

-After hyperparameter optimization
+## After hyperparameter optimization

+## HOW TO RUN THE NOTEBOOK

+## USING GOOGLR COLAB

+1. clone the ripository
+2. Open your google colab notebook
+3. Click on

-RUN LOCALLY
+## RUN LOCALLY

+## TECH STACK USED

+sklearn

+pandas

+numpy

+seaborn

+matplotlib